newres/aesopica/README.md

      [:stork :can-not-eat-food-served-using :shallow-plate]}})
 ```

-### Conversion to common formats such as Turtle, Trig, N-Quads
+### Conversion to common formats such as Turtle, Trig, N-Quads, JSON-LD

 The conversion utilizes the [Apache Jena](https://jena.apache.org/) library for conversion.
 First the Clojure EDN representation needs to be converted to a Jena DataSetGraph (a Jena representation of a set of graphs).
 Afterwards the Clojure wrapper functions that utilize Jena's RDF I/O technology (RIOT) can be called.

-Assuming `fox-and-stork-edn` is a Clojure EDN representation of RDF, a conversion to Turtle can be written as:
+Assuming `fox-and-stork-edn` is a Clojure EDN representation of RDF, and `conv` the shorthand for the conversion namespace,
+a conversion to Turtle can be written as:

 ```clojure
 (conv/write-dataset-graph-turtle (conv/convert-to-dataset-graph fox-and-stork-edn))